James H. Maurer: Socialist and labor politics

-Also in 1912, Maurer was elected as President of the Pennsylvania Federation of Labor, a post which he held until 1930.
-Defeated in his bid for reelection to the Pennsylvania House in 1913, Maurer came back from the loss to win election to two more terms, in 1915 and 1917.
-During his second and third terms of office, Maurer was instrumental in working for the passage of child labor and workmen's compensation legislation in the state.
+Also in 1912, Maurer was elected as president of the Pennsylvania Federation of Labor, a post which he held until 1930.
+Defeated in his bid for re-election to the Pennsylvania House in 1913, he came back from the loss to win election to two more terms, in 1915 and 1917.
+During his second and third terms of office, he was instrumental in working for the passage of child labor and workmen's compensation legislation in the state.